 This first one is from the BitConnect website:

 Now this second one is from the Davor Coin website:

-The Davor Coin compensation plan is almost identical to that of Bitconnect’s & come on, what’s the chances of that?
-Not only does the company coincidentally operate in exactly the same way, it also almost looks exactly the same & pays out almost exactly the same.
+The Davor Coin compensation plan is almost identical to that of Bitconnect’s & come on, what’re the chances of that?
+Not only does the company coincidentally operate in exactly the same way, but it also almost looks exactly the same & pays out almost exactly the same.

 That’s more than coincidence in my opinion!